James Hird: Essendon

 At the start of the 2012 season, Essendon won eight of their first nine games (the only loss being by one point to Collingwood on ANZAC Day), at which point Essendon were in first position on the league ladder.
 The club then won 11 of their first 14 games but this was followed by seven consecutive losses until the end of the season.
 The club ended 2012 in 11th place.
 A spate of soft-tissue injuries accompanied the decline, as did noticeable fatigue in other players, leading to criticism of the club's fitness and conditioning coach Dean Robinson and, indirectly, Hird and his assistant Thompson for having overseen Robinson's program.

 The 2013 season was initially a good one for Hird and the football club, during which the team was second on the AFL ladder with a 13–3 win–loss record after 17 rounds.
 However, internal pressure on the club finally took its toll on the players and coach when the AFL banned Essendon from participating in the 2013 finals series.
 The club on-field performances fell away and lost five of their last six games.
 In August 2013, he was suspended from coaching for 12 months when he was charged by the AFL with conduct prejudicing the game in relation to his role in the Essendon Football Club supplements controversy.

 Banned from coaching in 2014, Hird spent several months living in France attending an exclusive business school, INSEAD, near Paris.
 He returned to the club following the 2014 season.
 Shortly after returning from his suspension, on 2 October 2014, it was reported that Hird was to be sacked by Essendon due to his determination to lodge an appeal against the Federal Court decision handed down the previous month when the club had chosen not to.

 On 18 August 2015, following a 112-point loss to in Round 20, 2015—and a dismal season overall for the Essendon Football Club, by which time they had a 5–14 win–loss record and were fifteenth on the AFL ladder—Hird resigned as senior coach.

 Greater Western Sydney

 On 17 May 2022, it was announced that Hird would be joining the coaching staff at as part-time assistant coach for the rest of the 2022 season under GWS caretaker senior coach and his former teammate Mark McVeigh, who replaced Leon Cameron after he resigned as the club's senior coach midway through the season.
-On 2 February 2023, it was announced that Hird left GWS Giants.
+On 2 February 2023, Hird departed the club.